Keeping hormones in check

 Not only do our members lead various sessions within the academic half-day for the pediatric residents, they’re also involved in the regular didactic sessions for adult endocrinology residents.
 We also hold weekly pediatric endocrinology journal clubs for residents and staff.

 In collaboration with local and national organizations, we’re able to work on a variety of research areas, but our most active area is in diabetes prevention and management.
-International collaborations include the Trial to Reduce IDDM in the Genetically at Risk (TRIGR) and TRIALNET diabetes prevention studies.
-National collaborations include a randomized controlled trial of Piaglitazone used in the care of adolescents with Type 1 diabetes.
+International collaborations include the TRIALNET diabetes prevention studies.
+National collaborations include the iCARE study of youth with type 2 diabetes and the Tran Youth Can!
+Research team.

 We’re proud of our innovative team.
 Members include: